dante-lafranchi/cse15l-lab-reports/lab-report-3-week-5.md

 ```

 ## Option: --before-context
 The "--before-context" option for grep requires a number which represents the number of lines before each string match that should be printed.
 The lines leading up to the string match can be viewed as context for the line that contains the string match.
 The "--before-context" option is useful because it's always important to have context of what happened before an event (the event in this case being the line that contains the string).
-Without this option, you wouldn't know what actually happened leading up the event that you were searching for.

 The following example shows how the "--before-context" option makes grep print the 4 lines before the line that contains "seized".
 Without this option, you would be wondering what the documents seized by the German authorities contained.
 ```